jmmk/javascript-externs-generator/README.md

 * develop

 ## TODO
-* Clean up extern code
+* Clean up UI
-* Hook up UI events (loading, success, failure, etc.)
+* Fix "Maximum call stack exceeded" errors (found with d3.js)
-* Test on other libraries (currently only tested with pixi.js)
+* Test on other libraries (currently only tested with pixi.js, jQuery, and d3)
 * Release to public (Reddit, Google groups)